-- eta (float) parameter that defines the scale of the noise, which for - default noise function is recommended to be either 0.01, 0.3 (the)- - 1.0. (or)- - noise_func (function) the noise generating function which by default - given by 'Adding Gradient Noise Improves Learning for Very Deep (is) - - <http (Networks) //arxiv.org/pdf/1511.06807>'.
+- eta (float) Parameter that defines the scale of the noise, which for the default noise function is recommended to be either 0.01, 0.3 or 1.0. - noise_func (function) Noise generating function which by default is given by Adding Gradient Noise Improves Learning for Very Deep Networks.